LLM-Guided Search for Deletion-Correcting Codes: Method

+Each island is initialized with the same trivial priority function shown in Figure~\ref{prompt}, which assigns equal priority to all sequences.
 To allow information exchange between islands, we periodically reset them.
-During a reset, the stored priority functions in the worst-performing half of the islands are discarded.
-Each island is then re-initialized with the priority function that initialized the highest-scoring cluster from a randomly sampled surviving island. \citet{romera-paredes_mathematical_2024} reset islands after a fixed time interval.
-In our implementation, we reset islands after a fixed number \( R \) of stored priority functions to decouple the reset logic from the rate at which functions are processed (which depends on available resources).
+During a reset, we discard the stored priority functions in the worst-performing half of islands, where an island's performance is measured by its highest $\operatorname{score}_i$.
+We then re-initialize each of these islands with the best-performing function from a random surviving island.
+We reset islands after every $R$ stored functions rather than after a fixed time interval as in \citet{romera2024mathematical}, to separate the reset logic from the rate at which functions are generated and evaluated.